 Telemedicine uses the internet to connect healthcare providers to patients.
 It sometimes comes under terms such as m-health, e-health, or telehealth – but it’s about one and the same thing: establishing a connection and enabling interaction between patients and caregivers via a digital medium.

-Telemedicine has a long history, which dates back to the times when digital and video images were transmitted between radiologists and their patients in the 1980s.
+Telemedicine has a long history, which dates back to the times when digital and video images were transmitted between radiologists and their patients in the 1980s (you can read more on the subject in RingCentral’s Definitve Guide to Telemedicine).
 However, the widespread access to broadband internet enabled healthcare providers to offer a brand-new service of online video consultations.

 Why is telemedicine growing so much?